 Mommy’s First Drink Gift Tray was created to highlight Women’s History Month, and all mommy’s everywhere.
-This tray contains Mommy’s Time out Red blend & Pinot Grigio, crackers, cheese, and chocolate
+This tray contains Mommy’s Time Out Red blend & Pinot Grigio, crackers, cheese, and chocolate

 Don’t Forget To Engrave The Bottle!

 Engrave the bottle to make it even more unique.
 An employee of the concierge prepares a printed stencil using your phrase, image, or brand.
-Then, tape is used to demarcate any locations that won’t be engraved.
+Then, the tape is used to demarcate any locations that won’t be engraved.
 The team member then uses high pressure to blast sand onto the stencil.
 Overall, this results in an engraving that is deeply engraved onto the bottle!
 Sandblasting won’t chip and is suitable for dishwashers.

 Celebrating Women Everywhere

 Women’s History Month in the United States dates back to the inaugural International Women’s Day in 1911.
 The Sonoma, California, school district participated in Women’s History Week in 1978, an occasion planned to coincide with the week of March 8 (International Women’s Day).
 From July 13 to July 29, 1979, Sarah Lawrence College hosted a fifteen-day conference on women’s history under the direction of author Gerda Lerner.
 The Smithsonian Institution, the Women’s Action Alliance, and Sarah Lawrence College all contributed to its co-sponsorship.
 When its participants learned about the popularity of the Women’s History Week event in Sonoma County, they made the decision to start similar celebrations in their own businesses, neighborhoods, and educational institutions.
 Additionally, they agreed to back an initiative to establish a National Women’s history week.